uchoudhary19/mobile/README.md

-# mobile
+# mindful

-A repo for mobile apps
+A new Flutter project.